Si j'avais au moins...: Critical reception

+Chart performance

 In France, "Si j'avais au moins..." charted poorly on radio, peaking at number 60 on the airplay chart in its second week, on 19 December 2008.
 In contrast, the music video was regularly broadcast on television, reaching number five on the TV airplay chart in its third week.
 On the singles chart, the song debuted at number one on the chart edition of 21 February 2009, selling 12,375 units that week, and thus became the singer's seventh number one single in France, which, at the time, was a record.
 The week after, the song ranked at number five, and weekly sales dropped to 3,072; thereafter, it continued to drop and remained 27 weeks in the top 50 and 38 weeks in the top 100, which remains the third longest chart trajectory of Farmer's single in France.
 In Belgium (Wallonia), the single entered the Ultratop 50 at number 25 on 28 February 2009, then dropped to number 38.
 In Switzerland, it charted for one week, at number 72, on 1 March 2009.
 The song began at a peak of number six on the chart edition of 7 March 2009 on the European Hot 100 Singles, which was the highest debut then.

-Promotion and live performances
+Live performances

 Farmer performed the song during the NRJ Music Awards, broadcast on 17 January 2009, on TF1.
 She was dressed in white and was accompanied by many musicians.
 She lip-synced a recording of the song she had made the day before.

 "Si j'avais au moins..." was performed as the last song during the 2009 tour, but only in the halls venues, and was cancelled for the concerts in stadiums.
 Farmer then wore a long white dress, and the stage was bathed in red and orange lights.
 During the refrain, many screens displayed images of lava expelled by a volcano during an eruption.
 The last musical bridge was extended while part of the staircase raised and showed a tunnel throughout which Farmer left the stage.
 In December 2009, Farmer officially released the live video of the song on the Internet, video which was not featured on the DVD and Blu-ray for N°5 on Tour; the instrumental version of the song, however, was used for the ending credits "Générique".